Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Generalized Alpha-Investing with Feedback (GAIF)

 \section{Generalized Alpha-Investing with Feedback (GAIF)}

-In this section, we first revisit the traditional generalized alpha-investing (GAI) framework and its extensions in Section \ref{subsec:GAI}.
-Then, in Section \ref{subsec:GAIF}, we introduce a new framework named GAIF, that incorporates feedback information.
-We provide two concrete approaches of GAIF in Section \ref{subsec:LF+SF}.
-In Section \ref{subsec:finite-FDR-GAIF}, we establish the finite-sample online FDR control of GAIF procedures under independence.
-Additionally, we discuss the extensions to address local dependence in Section \ref{subsec:GAIF-dep}.
+{ In this section, we begin by revisiting the generalized alpha-investing (GAI) framework in Section~\ref{subsec:GAI}.
+In Section~\ref{subsec:GAIF}, we introduce our feedback-enhanced framework, termed generalized alpha-investing with feedback (GAIF), which incorporates feedback information to improve FDP estimation.
+In Section~\ref{subsec:finite-FDR-GAIF}, we establish finite-sample online FDR control for GAIF procedures. }